X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA10smoketrail.md

     _smokeList.Add(smokePos);
 ```

-This retrieves the current position of the rocket, and adds a random component to both the X and Y coordinates.
+This retrieves the current position of the rocket and adds a random component to both the X and Y coordinates.
 The randomizer is asked for a random number between 0 and 10, from which we subtract 5 resulting in a random number between -5 and 5.
 The resulting position is stored in our smokeList!

-All we need to do now, is draw the smoke image at each position stored in the smokeList.
+All we need to do now is draw the smoke image at each position stored in the smokeList.
 To this end, we will code a new **DrawSmoke** method:

 ```csharp
     private void DrawSmoke()